barisAtmn/RUST101/README.md

 }

+- &'a str string with a lifetime
+  &' static str string with static lifetime (baked into your binary)

 - fat pointers (pointer + associated metadata)
 ```
 The fat pointer is 3 * 8 bytes (wordsize) long consists of the following 3 elements: